METS-Programme/ugandaemr-usermanual/ugandaemr-1016.md

 4. 64 bit installer - https://sourceforge.net/projects/ugandaemr/files/1.0.16/ugandaemr1-0-16-installer-64.exe/download

 ### Recommended Upgrade Paths depending on existing UgandaEMR version
-1. 1.0.14 - Replace the WAR file with a new one
+1. 1.0.14 - Replace the WAR file with a new one following the steps at [Upgrading with a WAR file](upgrading.md#upgrading-with-a-war-file)
 2. 1.0.13-SNAPSHOT - Replace the WAR file with a new one
 2. 1.0.12 and lower versions
   - Run the concept script from https://sourceforge.net/projects/ugandaemr/files/1.0.13/concept_dictonary_ref_1.0.13.sql/download